moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_pipeline_processing/_index.md

 - We need to differentiate the composite status calculation between job requirements and the overall stage/pipeline.
-- When calculating the overall status of a stage or pipeline, jobs with a `skipped` status are ignored, they do not affect the final status of the stage or pipeline.
+- When calculating the overall status of a stage or pipeline, jobs with a `skipped` status are ignored, they do not affect the final status of the stage or pipeline because skipped jobs are neither executed nor failed.
-- This ensures that `skipped` jobs won't influence the outcome, but the final stage or pipeline status is determined based on the remaining relevant jobs.
+- This ensures that `skipped` jobs won't influence the outcome and the final stage or pipeline status is determined based on the remaining relevant jobs, which better reflects the true state of the stage or pipeline.
+- Without this differentiation, skipped jobs could create inconsistencies, causing stages or pipelines to appear as ambiguous.
+By ignoring `skipped` jobs, we maintain a logically sound status calculation that avoids misleading results based on jobs that were not meant to run.

 **Unify DAG and Stage behaviors**